jeanlaurent/docker-cli-action/README.md

       with:
         docker: version
 ```
+Notes:
-`jeanlaurent/docker-cli-action` should be replaced with `docker/docker-cli-action` or something like that.
+* `jeanlaurent/docker-cli-action` should be replaced with `docker/docker-cli-action` or something like that.
+* `master` could be replace with the exact cli version (tbc)
-TODO: We should also expose the outputs for people to wire that in in github action.
+* TODO: We should also expose the outputs for people to wire that in in github action.

 Good:
 * you control the version
 * it integrates nicely with the github action mecanism

 Bad:
-* This needs to be shipped with every engine release.
+* This needs to be updated with every engine release.